Common Names

 Occasional, anecdotal, or possibly related: Headache, diarrhea and other GI complaints, daytime sedation/dullness, impaired alertness, depression, irritability, dizziness, sweating, heart palpitations, bitter taste, benzodiazepine-like withdrawal symptoms with supplement cessation (10) (16) (35) (43).

-One analysis determined most adverse effects with valerian to be of mild to moderate severity and due to its direct effects (56).
+One analysis determined most adverse effects with valerian to be of mild to moderate severity (56).

 Case Reports